animal-tree/Writing-stuff/Stuff35-buffy's-still-my-favorite-show.md

 That doesn't begin to cover it!
 Archetypes within archetypes.
 Heroes and villains within heroes.
 Ooh, Buffy the Vampire Slayer!

 [^1]: Collectives within collectives.
 Sub-collectives can conflict with sub-collectives.
 THE collective is, probably, not the problem.

+[^2]: And ambiguities.
+Conveying many things that get picked up by the conscious-unconscious and superconscious.